Who is this forum service for?

 Live message exchanges can generate a lot of email, so users who don’t want this can easily switch them off (untick ‘Mailing list mode’ in your user email preferences menu).

 Users can separately choose whether to receive periodic summaries or digests of topics discussed, or to be notified if someone mentions them by name, or if there is a reply to any message they have posted.
-Users can in fact switch off Emailed notifications entirely and just log in to website when they wish to catch up with discussions or search for anything on a topic.
+Users can in fact switch off Emailed notifications entirely and just log in to website when they wish to catch up with discussions or to search for anything on a topic.

 How can I support the forum?